 “We don’t want to get stuck in our associations,” one leader said.
 “When we look at the national leaders [of the MNCR], we only see men.”

 Another leader said, “We haven’t come here just to sing – we’ve come here to make decisions.
 We want to look at the MNCR with a critical eye.”
 Another leader said, “We have to get involved in politics to better achieve our rights.”

-Participants also identified practical necessities, such as literacy classes and stressed the need for trainings about how to operate worker-owned cooperatives.
+Participants also identified practical necessities: literacy classes and the need for training on how to run worker-owned cooperatives.
 They mentioned the effect of drugs, violence and alcoholism on their self-esteem, which in turns effects their ability to serve as leaders.